To me, To you!

 A quick release buckle from a harness, found quite a way to the north east, this will have no doubt now been stolen by souvenier hunters.(update:-yes it indeed has!)

-After visiting the Meteor I headed north to Cross Fell to look for a DH60 Moth, a Lockheed Hudson and an Avro Anson.
-I succeeded in finding no trace of any of them**.
-As it was rather a warm and very sunny day I had taken my shirt off to walk the mile or so across to Cross Fell and then back down to the car, big mistake, I ended up at the Doctors with an imprint of my rucksack burnt into the sunburn on my back.
+After visiting the Meteor I headed north to Cross Fell to look for a DH60 Moth, a Lockheed Hudson, an Avro Anson, a Handley Page Halifax and a Supermarine Spitfire.
+As it was rather a warm and very sunny day I had taken my shirt off to walk the mile or so across to Cross Fell and then back down to the car, big mistake; I ended up at the Doctors with an imprint of my rucksack burnt into the sunburn on my back.
 I've never taken my shirt off in the sun since.

-As it was so hot and I was fed up at my lack of success in finding the three crashsites on Cross Fell I didn't bother looking for the other two**.
-When myself and a very hot and tired Sharni made it back to the car an old man came out of the adjacent house, I thought he was going to complain about me parking at his door but he had just taken pity on Sharni and asked me into his kitchen so she could cool down and have a drink of water.
+I had no luck whatsoever finding the DH60, Anson and Hudson, because, as I was to find out at a later date, I had innacurate grid references.
+As it was so hot and I was fed up at my lack of success in finding the three crashsites I didn't bother looking for the other two**.
+When myself and a very hot and tired Sharni made it back down to the car an old man came out of the adjacent house, I thought he was going to complain about me parking at his door but he had just taken pity on Sharni and asked me into his kitchen so she could cool down and have a drink of water.
 He also asked if I wanted a cold beer and I can honestly say to this day that is the best beer I have ever had.
 I just wish he'd offered me some of the Sunday Dinner that I could smell cooking in the arga.

 Note the "I really can't be arsed" dog lying on the left on the photo.